 Will there be practices?

-Where will my teen stay in Fort Lauderdale?
+Where will my teen stay in Detroit?

 Teens can request specific homes that meet their needs such as dietary restrictions and pet allergies.
 Teens can also request a specific roommate.
 Participants may not arrange their own housing or stay in hotels.
 The home hospitality experience is an important part of the Games experience.
 We are very gracious to these host families as they serve as interim parents for the week transporting the teens to and from JCC Maccabi, provide breakfast, laundry, and give your teen an unforgettable home hospitality experience.

 Are there adult chaperones at the JCC Maccabi Games?

 Of course!
 There is a mandatory ratio of 1:8 adults to teens.
 Our Delegation Head is a full-time JCCSF staff member and will bring multiple coaches to the games.